TeachBooks/sphinx-iframes/README.md

 ```
 ````

 Note that you don't need the full embed code as provided by H5P.
 Only the source url (often with the following syntax `https://<h5p_host_server>/content/<h5p_element_id>/embed`) should be used.
-This url can be obtained from the url in your H5P application with an addtional `/embed`, or in the html-embed-code.
+This url can be obtained from the url in your H5P application with an additional `/embed`, or in the html-embed-code.

 ### `video` directive